 At last, you need to restart your computer.

-How do I fix the system Cannot find the file specified?
+How do you solve the system Cannot find the file specified?

 That’s all!
 Hope this guide helped you rename the desired file or folder.